fieldrndservices/labpack-c/README.md

 ## What is LabPack-C?

 The LabPack-C project is a [LabVIEW](http://www.ni.com/labview)-friendly C library for encoding and decoding [MessagePack](http://www.msgpack.org) data.
-The library is intended to be used with the [Call Library Function](http://zone.ni.com/reference/en-XX/help/371361P-01/glang/call_library_function/) node to create a LabVIEW library.
-This provides MessagePack encoding and decoding function to LabVIEW as a Dynamic Link Library (DLL, Windows), Dynamic Library (Dylib, macOS), and/or Shared Object (SO, Linux).
+The library is intended to be used with the [Call Library Function](http://zone.ni.com/reference/en-XX/help/371361P-01/glang/call_library_function/) node.
+This provides MessagePack encoding and decoding functionality to LabVIEW as a Dynamic Link Library (DLL, Windows), Dynamic Library (Dylib, macOS), and/or Shared Object (SO, Linux).

 ## Dependencies